High Altitude Trek in Nepal

 • The million-dollar saying is ‘go down, go down, and go down’.

 • There is no magic altitude at which you should descend.
 Go down to the place where you were comfortable before.
-This is usually about 300m (1000f) or more.
+This is usually about 300 m (1000 ft) or more.

-• Diamox should be avoided in people who are allergic to sulfa drugs.
-The most common side effects are the tingling of the hands and feet and the easy and the lips.
+• Diamox should be avoided by people who are allergic to sulfa drugs.
+The most common side effects are tingling of the hands and feet and the tongue and lips.
 Some might experience that the aerated drink tastes flat.
-People may wake up several time times in the night because of the diuretic effect.
+Because of the diuretic effect, people may wake up several times in the night.

 • Gastritis is the most common side effect of dexamethasone and can be effectively talked about with the use of drugs like ranitidine.